 However, content marketing is so much more dynamic than that.
 We can use content to influence sales directly and create a more immediate impact on someone’s business.

-If you develop email, blog, eBook and case study content specifically designed to answer the most common and important questions your prospects have, you can dramatically shorten that sales cycle and close more sales.
+By developing emails, blogs, eBook and case study content specifically designed to answer the most common and important questions your prospects have, you can shorten that sales cycle and close more sales.

 These are a few of the questions your prospects may have at any stage of the buyer’s journey: